14 Things To Know Before Getting Started With 3D Printing

 Check out my article on the comparison between Resin vs Filament 3D Printers (SLA, FDM) – Which Should I Buy?

 SLA uses a liquid resin material and is done layer by layer rather than a strand of material like with FDM.
-It uses a curable photopolymer which hardens when a strong light is focused on it.
+It uses a curable photopolymer which hardens when a strong light is focused on it from the screen within the printer.

 These can be faster to print but they are quite pricey, and higher objects do take longer to print.
 SLA printers are definitely getting cheaper over time, so this could be a first option in the future for hobbyists, but for now, I would stick with FDM.